 The Regimental Band then performs the New Guard's Regimental Slow March as it advances towards the Old Guard.
 The Old and New Guards 'Present Arms' before the Captains of the Guard ceremoniously hand over the Palace keys.
 This symbolic gesture represents the transfer of responsibility for the Palaces security from the Old to the New Guard.

-Her Majesty The Queen is deemed to be in residence when the Royal Standard is flying from the Palace.
+His Majestry The King is deemed to be in residence when the Royal Standard is flying from the Palace.
 Upon such occasions, the Foot Guards on the forecourt of the Palace will await the Mounted Cavalry and will salute with their rifles at 'Present Arms' as the cavalry pass between the Queen Victoria Memorial, affectionately known as the 'Birthday Cake', and Buckingham Palace.

 After the 'Present Arms', officers of both the Old and New Guard Buckingham Palace detachments salute the Senior Captain on parade with their swords.
 Retiring to the guardroom, they will later report to the Senior Captain after completing handover procedures with their Senior Non-Commissioned Officers.
 During this period the Ensigns carrying their respective Colours patrol the area before the Palace from left to right.
 Officers not directly involved in the ceremony march in step along the west side of the Guards.

 As each new sentry is posted, a Corporal distributes any special orders previously collected personally from the Palace by the Captains of the Guard.
 During these procedures the Regimental Band, originally accompanying the New Guard, moves to the centre of the forecourt, forms a semi circle and performs a programme of music.
-Pipers occasionally accompanying the Old Guard also provide music during this point in the ceremony.
+The Regimental Band or pipers accompanying the Old Guard may also provide music during this point in the ceremony.

 The original sentries, having been replaced by the incoming New Guard, return to complete the Old Guard.
 The duty bugler informs the Director of Music that the handover is complete.
 The band then reforms in front of the centre gates.